ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 f_{s2}^{\ast}\left(\omega_{i}^{\prime}\rightarrow\omega_{o}^{\prime}\right)
 $$

-*[images: White Lambert layer with refracted directions (3 lights)]*

 <p style="text-align: center">
 <img src="../images/SRAL/Blog_InnerOnly_NaiveRefr_512s.jpg" alt="" width="500" /><br/>
-*TODO: Lambert with refracted directions ( for a constant BSDF it is identical to the version with unmodified directions)...*
+Ideally white Lambert with refracted directions under various light settings.
+Since Lambert model is a constant BSDF, changing directions doesn't change the shape of the BSDF in the upper hemisphere; therefore, the behaviour is identical to the version with unmodified directions.
 </p>

 *This seemingly doesn't change anything... lambert is constant -- no change in BSDF shape in the positive hemisphere...we stick with Lambert for simplicity...we'll get to different configurations later...*